top of page

 My work is biopsychosocial, meaning that I don’t just look at mental health in isolation.
 I consider the biological, psychological, social, and structural factors shaping your experience.
 I explain not only what skills to try, but why they work, because clients who understand the mechanisms behind their treatment tend to do better.

-Sessions are typically weekly and 55 minutes.
-A standard course of CBT for most presentations is 12–20 sessions, though many clients continue beyond that.
+Sessions are typically weekly and 55 minutes at $295 per session.
+A standard course of CBT for most psychological problems is 12–20 sessions, though many clients continue beyond that.
 You should expect to notice meaningful change within the first 2–3 months.
+The initial sessions address your presenting problem.
+However, continued work tends to go deeper, addreessing patterns, relationships, identity, and performance in ways that shorter-term therapy cannot.

 Who I work with